Milansuman/brainfuck/README.md

 # brainfuck
-A brainfuck interpreter written in rust
+A brainfuck interpreter written in python